urbanopt/urbanopt.github.io/reopt/reopt_post_processing.md

       }
 ```

 Note that the `solar_pv`, `wind`, `generator` and `storage` arrays will contain lists of all economic technologies across all features.
 For example, if solar PV is economic for two _Feature Reports_ then the `solar_pv` array will contain these two capacities.
 Moreover, the total capacity of both systems will be recorded in the _total_solar_pv_kw_ attribute.
-Also, note that the attributes in `distributed_generation` containing "bau" in the name are _business as usual_ metrics that can be used to understand the relative effectiveness of the optimal solution.
+Also, note that the attributes in `distributed_generation` containing "bau" in the name are _business as usual_ metrics that can be used to understand the relative economic attactiveness of the optimal solution.

 #### Timeseries CSV Updates